fubarlabs/fubarinoaudio/README.md

 Once you have you wave file you will need to convert it to a c header file.
 * https://github.com/ricklon/wav2c

+Getting started:
 Inside your ~/Documents/Arduino folder:
-Put chipKIT-core into ~/Documents/Arduino/hardware
+* Put chipKIT-core into ~/Documents/Arduino/hardware

-Put PWMAudio into ~/Documents/Arduino/libraries
+* Put PWMAudio into ~/Documents/Arduino/libraries